 Prior to Russia’s full-scale invasion, Ukraine experienced a problem only too familiar in developed countries – an ageing population.
 Using UN-sourced data, Eban Raymond explains how, amid the ravages of war, Ukraine now faces a demographic crisis, with severe implications for its economic recovery

-Eban's interests lie in contemporary political and national history, as well as international security.
+Eban's interests lie in international security and defence, as well as political-national history.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.